 Indeed, it is her visage — her eyes, her expression, and a glance that could be both inviting and dismissive— that has defined her career.
 Early on, she was never much given the opportunity to speak.
 But those eyes.
 Those eyes told stories.

 Though she would never become a household name outside of genre films, her fans are obsessive.
 Black Sunday posters like the one at the beginning of this article still sell well to this day.
-And up until just a few years ago, she attended conventions, drawing large crowds of autograph hounds.
+And up until just a few years ago, she attended conventions, drawing large crowds of autograph hounds hungry for photos.
 If she had begun and stopped with Black Sunday alone, her place in horror movie history would have been secured.
 But her vast body of work over several decades has earned her the right to be called not only a scream queen, but their Queen.

 For it is her ability to express without words the terror of both monster and victim that sets her apart from so many other actresses.
 As Freda put it, she can assume an expression “that doesn’t appear to be quite human.”